Course Description

 Upon completion of the course, the learner will be able to:

-- Accurately identify which patients are at risk for trips and falls in a hospital
+• Identify which patient are at risk for trips and falls in a hospital

-- Educate at-risk patients and their family members about the specific risk factors associated with their condition, and review strategies to minimize them
+• Educate at-risk patients and their family members about the specific risk factors associated with their condition

 Intended Audience